 Difficulty: easy/medium This is our easiest walking holiday, suitable for anyone comfortable doing 6km day.

 When is the best time to go on a walking holiday in Sicily?

-May is usually a lovely month in Sicily – with mild day-time temperatures and cool evenings.
+May is usually a lovely month in Sicily – with mild day-time temperatures and cool evenings and the wild flowers in full bloom.
 October too, can be a good month for walking – often with drier days than the Spring.